ornlneutronimaging/bm3dornl/docs/FAQ.md

 2. **Can you explain the process of block matching in bm3dornl?**

    - Involves finding similar patches in an image and grouping them for collaborative denoising, leveraging similar patches to enhance denoising effectiveness.

+3. **How is CuPy used in bm3dornl for GPU acceleration?**

+   - CuPy is used to perform computationally intensive tasks on the GPU, such as collaborative filtering and hard thresholding, to speed up the denoising process.

 Documentation and Support
 -------------------------